-A separate waiting list is maintained for each property receiving Project-Based Vouchers.
+A waiting list is maintained for the properties under the Project Based Voucher program.
 The Project Based Voucher waiting lists each have specific preferences that include limiting preference to individuals referred by partnering organizations.
 These are outlined in the Section 8 Administrative plan, Chapter 17.